The Footsteps of Jesus

 of love to that which the law of Moses required.
 The love prescribed by the

-old law was that of benevolence, while the love prescribed by the new
+old law was that of benevolence; while the love prescribed by the new

-also as regards the considerations by which they are enforced; the great
+but also as regards the considerations by which they are enforced; the great

 Legislator Himself, in the latter case, proposing His own example as the